Azure/fta-ai-learning/ai_architectural_considerations.md

 Using a pre-trained model significantly reduces initial research and development costs, sometimes saving many months in research and requiring highly qualified data scientists to train, design and optimize models.
 Many models are built on the shoulders of the giants, by applying a technique called transfer learning, by leveraging feature extraction layers from an existing model, and adding your own layer to predict classes from extracted features.

 But cost optimization is not the only way to optimize costs and operations for a machine learning solution.
+Starting with determining compute for training workload, you can decide on a specific type of VM or hardware instance.
+This typically involves decisions on GPU/CPU or other hardware accelerated solutions, such as FPGA or ASIC.

-Task | Description
+Optimization Task | Description
 ------------ | -------------
 Sizing Model Training | Determine compute size for training Sizing Model Inference | Determine compute size for inference